-RCL: Press to alternate the display between the time and station frequency.
-EQUALIZER: Boost the bass, emphasize a voice in a song, brighten the treble-your equalizer gives you freedom to adjust five separate frequencies of sound to your individual taste.
-Move a lever up to emphasize a frequency, move it down to de-emphasize.
+Graphic Equalizer Controls: Boost the bass, emphasize a voice in a song, brighten the treble-your equalizer allows you to adjust five separate frequencies of sound to your individual taste.
+Move a lever up to emphasize a frequency, and move it down to deemphasize a frequency.
 It's best to begin with the levers in the middle position, then adjust each lever as you like.